ndr-repo/finalResolution/README.md

 ![cfUagTest](https://github.com/user-attachments/assets/a82682b3-b0b1-4feb-83e7-01daaeaeaa82)
 **cfUagTest** - Cloudflare User-Agent Test.
 Test a user-agent on Cloudflare Trace to see how it looks on the other end.
 Verify discrepencies against parsers, etc.

+## Support
+- If you find use from this, consider supporting my work on [Ko-fi](https://ko-fi.com/weekndr_sec).
+- As of this release, I'm currently consulting full-time and get paid by the project, not by my time.